abenori/jlreq/jlreq-trimmarks.md

 * Output trim marks
 * Set TrimBox and BleedBox if possible.
-* Set the size of paper..
+* Set the size of paper.

+Note that this package is independent from [Requirements for Japanese Text Layout](https://www.w3.org/TR/jlreq/) (JLReq).
+JLReq says nothing about trim marks.

 ## Installation
 Move jlreq-trimmarks.sty and jlre-helpers.sty to $TEXMF/tex/latex/jlreq.